Group of kids, one holding a magnifying glass in the woods

 When You Arrive

-When you arrive at the Children’s Advocacy Center, you will be greeted by our receptionist and asked to complete a few intake forms.
+Upon arrival, you will be greeted by our receptionist and asked to complete an intake form.

 If you do not speak English, we can provide virtual interpretation services in Spanish and many other languages.

-Once you are checked in, the receptionist will let our team know you have arrived and help guide you through the next steps of your visit.
+Once you are checked in, a Family Advocate will meet with you to explain the process and help guide you through the next steps of your visit.

 Four kids playing behind a tree in the woods